Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-My-Discord-Bots-Functions.md

 {: .prompt-info }
 >Example use: */coin 2*
 {: .prompt-tip }

+You can get the bot to flip a coin or multiple coins by typing */coin* followed by the number of times you want the bot to flip the coin.
+The bot will then respond with a series of results (heads and or tails).

 Below is a gif of the coin flip command working: